core-wg/senml-versions/draft-ietf-core-senml-versions.md

-language standard {{Cplusplus}}, except that superscript notation (example for two to the power of 64: 2<sup>64</sup>) denotes exponentiation; in the plain text version of this draft, superscript notation is rendered by C-incompatible surrogate notation as seen in this example.
+language standard {{Cplusplus}}, except that superscript notation (example for two to the power of 64: 2<sup>64</sup>) denotes exponentiation; in the plain text version of this draft, superscript notation is rendered in paragraph text by C-incompatible surrogate notation as seen in this example.

 # Feature Codes and the Version number